 Day of the Species is an epic art and nature community event planned for Threatened Species Day in September 2020.
-This immersive, awareness-raising fundraiser will honour our still living vulnerable species and direct 100% of funds to the Wilderness Society to help them continue their good hustle for strong, new nature laws to end extinction.
+This immersive day of celebration will honor our still living vulnerable species and raise funds for the Wilderness Society to help them continue their good hustle for strong, new nature laws to end extinction.

-Australia has outdated, ineffectual nature laws that don’t even mention climate change.
+Australia has outdated, ineffectual nature laws that aren’t protecting our species and don’t adequately address climate change.
 We are long overdue for a complete overhaul of the system.
-The Day of the Species fundraiser will direct 100% of funds to the Wilderness Society .
+Hit the link below for the low down on our national environment protection laws.

 We need to kill our outdated nature laws to save our species.